Updated for 2021!

 So this morning I decided to do a little keyword research before selecting the title for this article.
 Note I do that for most articles.
 It’s SEO 101.
 Much to my surprise, I found that there is virtually no search traffic related to ADA compliance for Ecommerce!
 This is surprising and frightening!
 The numbers below are US monthly search volume.
 My guess is that the only ones searching are those that have already received a demand letter for non-compliance.
 If you’ve waited until you get that letter, it is too late.
 You have an expensive problem on your hands.

 It also explains why so few opened my email a few months ago that touched on how important this topic is.
 If you aren’t taking action, right now, to ensure your site is accessible to all, you are exceptionally vulnerable to the rising tide of law firms suing non-compliant websites.
 This problem is big and growing quickly.
+This year the case count is expected to rise by 20% over 2020.

 What is ADA compliance?